 The Village will celebrate the 118th Anniversary of its incorporation in 2020.
 Staff has developed a comprehensive five year Capital Improvement Plan (CIP) and the first year of this updated plan is the foundation for capital projects in FY20 and allows the Village to identify and evaluate the state of the Village's infrastructure and plan for the associated costs.
 As is the case with most well-established communities, infrastructure needs are expected to increase.
 Prior Village Boards have dedicated certain revenues to capital projects such as the 1% home rule sales tax, a local \$.06/gallon gasoline tax, and a portion of the telecommunications tax.
 When these revenues have been insufficient to finance capital projects via the pay-as-you-go model the Village has elected a pay-as-you-use financing model.
 Pay-as-you-go allows the Village to save interest charges that come with debt financing under the pay-as-you-use alternative.
-In order to enhance the ability of the Village to support capital projects and minimize the need to levy a property tax to fund debt service, staff is recommending the Village Board impose a local three percent (3%) tax on the retail sale of cannabis, other than cannabis purchased under the Compassionate Use of Medical Cannabis Pilot Program Act and restrict the revenues received for public safety capital expenditures.
-Staff also recommends that the Village Board impose a local Ride Share tax of \$.35 per ride.
-This is a local tax used in Chicago, Evanston and Skokie and is applicable to Uber, Lyft or similar rideshares (taxis are excluded).
-Staff is recommending revenue from a Ride Share tax be restricted to support capital projects, again, to minimize the need to levy a property tax to fund debt service.
+In order to enhance the ability of the Village to support capital projects and minimize the need to levy a property tax to fund debt service, the Village Board enacted a three percent (3%) tax on the retail sale of cannabis, other than cannabis purchased under the Compassionate Use of Medical Cannabis Pilot Program Act and restrict the revenues received for public safety capital expenditures.
+This tax will be effective in 2020 in accordance with State law.
+It is noted that while the CIP identifies revenue from a local Ride Share tax of \$.35 per ride, this recommendation will be presented to the Village Board in early 2020 for consideration.
+If the tax is not enacted, capital expenditures will be reduced in an equal amount.